The Best Fleet Management Software in 2025

 The best fleet management software offered by specialist companies helps you keep track of your fleet through real-time GPS vehicle tracking, granular driver and vehicle reporting, plus plenty of other ways to manage your fleet’s lifecycle more efficiently.

-Our top-rated fleet management software is Verizon Connect, providing the most extensive features for cutting costs and improving your fleet’s performance with the software we assessed.
+Our top-rated fleet management software is Verizon Connect, providing the most extensive features for cutting costs and improving your fleet’s performance, with the software we assessed, including maintenance alerts, efficiency reports, and fuel-card integrations all covered.

 Top 8 Fleet Management Software Providers in 2025